termsuite/termsuite.github.io/_i18n/en/documentation/tsv-output.md

 #### List of properties to show

 The list of term or variant properties to show as columns of TSV file.
 Refer to [available properties](/documentation/properties/) for an exhaustive list of values allowed.

+When the line to display in TSV is a variation, it is now possible to specify a term property prefixed with `source:`, e.g. `source:freq`, `source:pilot`...
+In that case, the value displayed for that column is the value of the property for the source (base) term of the variation.
+This feature may be useful when it comes to keeping only variations lines (for example by filtering within Excel) and still having the base term's properties on the same line.